 These examples show how the present perfect can describe something that occurred or was the state of things at an unspecified time in the past.

-Correct: have walked on this path before.
+Correct: I have walked on this path before.

 Correct: We have eaten the lasagna here.